Turn your manual testers into automation experts! Request a DemoStart testRigor Free

 • Security focus: Cloud testing platforms often offer built-in security testing tools, allowing you to identify vulnerabilities in your software early in the development process.
 This helps mitigate security risks before they impact real users.

-Types of cloud testing
+Types of Cloud Testing

 Testing cloud-based applications is quite similar to testing other applications.
 The methods are more or less the same; the tools available to do them will vary.
 The common forms of testing that are used in this process are: